DRUMCARL05/fifa2026/INSTRUCTIONS.md

 via Override & Publish in the admin panel. **An audit should confirm no other matches show a score that doesn't match the real-world result, particularly any that finished before this fix was deployed.**

+The `R32_TEAMS` list in `functions/index.js` uses the **exact team name strings that football-data.org's API returns** — verified by querying the API directly.
+Several names differ from what you might expect:
+- `"Congo DR"` (not "DR Congo")
+- `"United States"` (not "USA")
+- `"Bosnia-Herzegovina"` (not "Bosnia and Herzegovina")
+- `"Cape Verde Islands"` (not "Cabo Verde")
+- `"Ivory Coast"` (correct — API does use the English name)

+Do not change these strings without re-verifying against the live API response.

 **Why is `index.html` bilingual but `admin.html` isn't?**
 The player app is shared with the whole DISIP group, some of whom are more